 At those times it seemed like the market was “breaking” support.

 In hindsight, we can see that the market was merely testing that level.

-So how do we truly know if support and resistance was broken?
+So how do we truly know if support and resistance were broken?

 Let’s take our same example from above and see what happened when the price actually closed past the 1.4700 support level.